-The Americans and the British were unwilling to put pressure on Turkey, a valuable ally during the Cold War.
+The Americans and the British were unwilling to pressure Turkey, a valuable ally during the Cold War.
 NATO allies advised Greece to forget about the incident.

-Only the World Council of Churches from international organizations demanded an explanation from Turkey for the destruction of 90 percent of the Orthodox churches in Istanbul.
+Only the World Council of Churches from international organizations demanded an explanation from Turkey for the destruction of ninety percent of the Orthodox churches in Istanbul.

-The Pogrom against the Hellenism of Istanbul resulted in the death of 16 Greeks and the injury of 32, the death of one Armenian, the rape of 12 Greek women, and the rape of an unspecified number of men, but the real numbers could be much higher.
+The Pogrom against Hellenism in Istanbul resulted in the death of sixteen Greeks and the injury of thirty-two, the death of one Armenian, the rape of twelve Greek women, and the rape of an unspecified number of men, but the real numbers could be much higher.

 Economic destruction and fear forced thousands of expatriates to emigrate to Greece.
-Of the 100,000 Greeks in 1955, only 2,000 are in Istanbul today.
+Of the one hundred thousand Greeks who resided in Istanbul in 1955, only two thousand remain in the city today.

 Later, the Turkish state, through President Celal Bayar, promised compensation for the destruction of Greek property.
-At best, reparations did not exceed 20 percent of the claims, given that assets had depreciated dramatically.
+At best, reparations did not exceed twenty percent of the claims, given that assets had depreciated dramatically.

 Many details about the September riots came to light in 1961 during the trial for the ultimate betrayal of ousted military Prime Minister Adnan Menderes, who did not escape the gallows.